Occupational Injury and Illness

 AFPM will begin collecting the calendar year21data in January 2022.
-AFPM will accept a company’s international sites in addition to their domestic sites.
+AFPM will accept a company’s domestic sites ONLY.
 To participate, each company must designate a Database Administrator who is responsible for managing the company's individual employee access and is responsible for reviewing all submissions.

 - Submit Process Safety Event Data (Safety Portal)

 - API 754 Collection Spreadsheet